sebastien/dotenv/README.md

 - `dotenv -p|--profiles` ― lists the available profiles, where active profiles are prefixed with `*`.

-- `dotenv -c|--configure PROFILE?` ― edits the profile's configuration and re-generates any file that depends on the configuration.
+- `dotenv -c|--configure` ― edits the profile's configuration and
+   re-generates any file that depends on the configuration.

 ### Managing files